How to throw a party without throwing too much waste

 Festoon the venue with recycled decorations

-Irresponsibly discarded Christmas decorations are often the main cause of the holiday season’s harmful effects on the environment.
-Incandescent Christmas lights, for one, consume too much electricity and generate carbon emissions.
+Irresponsibly discarded decorations are often the main cause of every party’s harmful effects on the environment.
+Incandescent lights, for one, consume too much electricity and generate carbon emissions.
 It is recommended to buy LED or light-emitting diode lights instead, as they save 75 percent more electricity than incandescent ones.

 You can also design your place with seasonal flowers or plants which you can display in washable holders like this one:

-Pack gifts in reusable gift wraps or bags
+Pack gifts or giveaways in reusable gift wraps or bags

 We’ve discussed this before (Read: Skip the gift wrapper and do these eco-friendly wrapping tips instead) but we’ll say it again: That glossy gift wrap with a short shelf life does not actually do anything aside from making your present look presentable.
 Although gift wrap made of recycled paper is now available, it is still best to wrap those presents or giveaways in things the receiver can still use in the future such as pages of old magazines, fabric, old tin cans, boxes, or even bags.
 A good example would be the painted bag above from the “Pambahay Sculptures” of Cruz and Tremaine from Guava Sketches.